adobe/brackets/CONTRIBUTING.md

 ***Avoid Common pitfalls***
 (make sure these have been thought about):
 * Text manipulation commands: should consider what happens when in an inline editor at boundaries
+* Inline editors: does this collide with any other providers?
+* Code hinting: does this collide with any other providers?